 Intuit Logo

 In 2022, the company updated its visual identity to reflect its years of achievements in financial technology.
-It released a modern logo with a regular inscription, where the “T” letters no longer resemble human figures.
+It released a modern logo with a standard inscription, in which the “T” letters no longer resemble human figures.
 The dark blue color was replaced with a light and bright shade.
-The shape of “N” and “U” became universal: now they resemble both uppercase and lowercase at the same time, correcting the “jumping” case.
+The shapes of “N” and “U” became universal: now they resemble both uppercase and lowercase at once, correcting the “jumping” case.
 Otherwise, the design remained almost the same.

 Font and Colors